gfleuri/SixFlagsAdventure/README.md

 # How To Use
-Start by executing the following code
+Start by executing the following in the console
 ```
 ./adventure
 ```